Smashing Pumpkins Kick Off Reunion Tour With Classics And Some Impressive Covers

 The Smashing Pumpkins kicked off their partial reunion tour this week with some old classics as well as some impressive covers for fans.
 The tour, which kicked off in Phoenix on Thursday, ushered in a 31-song track list for the night.

-Billboard reported that the sprawling set included classic Pumpkins songs such as “Disarm,” “Today,” “Bullet With Butterfly Wings,” and “1979”.
-Fans were also treated to some covers such as the band’s classic renditions of “Space Oddity” and “Landslide”.
+Billboard reported that the sprawling set included classic Pumpkins songs such as “Disarm,” “Today,” “Bullet With Butterfly Wings,” and “1979.”
+Fans were also treated to some covers such as the band’s classic renditions of “Space Oddity” and “Landslide.”
 The Pumpkins debuted a cover of the rock classic “Stairway To Heaven” during the first night.

 In addition to the music, the night also featured video retrospectives and a video introduction for guitarist James Iha.
 Both of which were directed by Sugar Ray frontman Mark McGrath.